sparkleformation/website/README.md

 # How do I deploy?

-The SparkleFormation landing page website is deployed to GitHub Pages using the [middleman-deploy][middleman-deploy] gem:
+You can deploy the SparkleFormation landing page website to GitHub Pages using the [middleman-deploy][middleman-deploy] gem:

 ```